flybywiresim/aircraft/docs/a320-simvars.md

 - A32NX_ADIRS_IR_{number}_WIND_VELOCITY
     - Degrees
-    - The direction of the wind.
+    - The velocity of the wind.
+Approximately -1000000 when unavailable.

+- A32NX_ADIRS_IR_{number}_LATITUDE
+    - Degrees
+    - The latitude of the aircraft.
+Approximately -1000000 when unavailable.

+- A32NX_ADIRS_IR_{number}_LONGITUDE
+    - Degrees
+    - The longitude of the aircraft.
 Approximately -1000000 when unavailable.

 ## Autopilot System